mdeguzis/documents/systems-engineer/hadoop/components.md

 * Hadoop Distributed File System (HDFS) – a distributed file-system that stores data on commodity machines, providing very high aggregate bandwidth across the cluster.
 * Hadoop YARN – a resource-management platform responsible for managing computing resources in clusters and using them for scheduling of users’ applications.
 * Hadoop MapReduce – a programming model for large scale data processing.

+# Components

+Below is list of varias components in Hadoop.
+This list is far from complete.

+* [HCatalog](https://cwiki.apache.org/confluence/display/Hive/HCatalog) - allows us to share schema across tools and users within our Hadoop environment.
+It also allows us to factor out schema and location information from our queries and scripts and centralize them in a common repository

 # The five pillars